huggingface/peft/docs/source/developer_guides/mixed_models.md

 - Not all adapter types can be combined.
 See `peft.tuners.mixed.COMPATIBLE_TUNER_TYPES` for a list of compatible types.
 An error will be raised if you are trying to combine incompatible adapter types.
 - It is possible to mix multiple adapters of the same type.
 This can be useful to combine adapters with very different configs.
 - If you want to combine a lot of different adapters, it is most performant to add the same types of adapters consecutively.
 E.g., add LoRA1, LoRA2, LoHa1, LoHa2 in this order, instead of LoRA1, LoHa1, LoRA2, LoHa2.
-As long as the adapters are commutative, the order does not matter for the final result.
+The order will make a difference for the outcome in most cases, but since no order is better a priori, it is best to choose the order that is most performant.